Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

 It is convenient to use the parameter $\xi$ as arising from the spectrum of $V_\mathrm{env}$-matrix~\cite{PRA}

 labeling both modes (if $\xi\in[0,\pi]$) and eigenvalues (if $\xi\in[0,2\pi]$).
 Plus and minus in Eq.~\eqref{Euxi} stand for $u=q$ and $u=p$, respectively.
-Due to the mirror symmetry of eigenvalues~\eqref{Euxi} over quadratures, the symplectic spectrum and the stages distribution have to be symmetric with respect to the point $\pi/2$, therefore we restrict ourselves to consider spectral densities only defined in the interval $[0,\pi/2]$.
+Due to the mirror symmetry of eigenvalues~\eqref{Euxi} over quadratures, the symplectic spectrum and the distribution of modes across stages have to be symmetric with respect to the point $\frac\pi2$, therefore we restrict ourselves to consider spectral densities only defined in the interval $\bigl[0,\frac\pi2\bigr]$.